yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 STAR certificates but it is available for all other certificates.
 We note that according to Sec.
 7.6 of {{RFC8555}}, the revocation endpoint can be used with either the account keypair, or the certificate keypair.
 In other words, the NDC would be able to revoke the certificate.
-The authors believe that this is a very minor security risk.
+However, given the trust relationship between NDC and IdO expected by the delegation trust model ({{sec-trust-model}}) as well as the lack of incentives for the NDC - which, doing so, would create a self-inflicted DoS - this does not represent a security risk.

 ## Proxy Behavior